Last updated: 23-05-2024. From web page: Council Constitution.

 10. avoid discrimination or perceived discrimination on the basis of nationality or other cause contrary to the any of the Council’s policies.

-5. Any resulting contract awarded must be awarded to the bidder who submits the most economically advantageous tender or quote (i.e. the quote or tender that achieves the highest score in the evaluation).
+5. Any resulting contract awarded must be awarded to the bidder who submits the most economically advantageous tender or quote (i.e. the quote or tender that achieves the highest score in the evaluation), or the supplier who submits the lowest, or highest concession price tender or quote if this approach is being used (see Rule 17.3).

 7. The results of the evaluation process must be recorded in writing.